aeon-toolkit/aeon/docs/get_involved/governance.md

 At any point during the discussion, any core developer in favour of a change can call for a vote, which will conclude two weeks from the call for the vote.
-Any vote must be backed by an AEP (see following section).
-If no option can gather two-thirds of the votes cast, the decision is escalated to the CC, which in turn will use consensus seeking with the fallback option of a simple majority vote if no consensus can be found.
+Any vote must be backed by an AEP (see following section). """If no option can gather two-thirds of the votes cast, the decision is escalated to the CC, which in turn will use consensus seeking with the fallback option of a simple majority vote if no consensus can be found."""""

 All changes to the `aeon` code or documentation should be done via Pull Request.
 By default, push rights to the `main` GitHub branch are restricted for all developers.
-In emergencies, the CC may temporarily revoke the branch protection for council members and make direct commits, but this should happen only in emergencies where harm will come to the project unless timely action is taken.
+In emergencies, the infrastructure workgroup may temporarily revoke the branch protection for group members and make direct commits, but this should happen only in emergencies where harm will come to the project unless timely action is taken.

 ### Enhancement Proposals